 The New Reach was an important link in the development of the town.
 Opened in 1761 as part of the Blyth Navigation it allowed keels and wherries to travel backwards and forwards between Halesworth and Southwold and thence a direct sea link to London.

-16.5 Part of the New Reach is registered as a County Wildlife Site people going into Town from Holton Road.
-Ownership of the bridge is uncertain but as a default the County Council maintain it as a public footpath bridge.
+16.5 Part of the New Reach is registered as a County Wildlife Site

 16.6 Access: